-Before we get started, I would like to introduce you to and explain the concept ‘Blended Families’, as most of you are probably unaware of this term.
+Before we get started, I would like to introduce you to and explain the concept ‘Blended Families’, as some of you may be unaware of this term.

 ‘Blended Family’ is, in its core, a step-family system.
 A married couple with children divorces, and then either one or both of the partners go on to re-marry, thus creating a new ‘blended family’.
 The new partner might also have children from previous relationship.

 This family system is very common these days.
 ‘Blended Families’ constitute a big part of my client base.
 I personally identify with the system due to my own past experiences.
 I know first-hand how important communication, bonding and strong family base is in blended families; and I also know how destroying it can be if these foundations are not in place.

 These days the divorce, albeit still painful and complicated, is no longer seen as shameful.
 Following a divorce, people are more open to recreating family systems with new partners, compared to statistics from a decade ago.

 Of course, creating a new family where children are present is no easy task.
 In this article, I will talk about 7 ways to make the transition process as smooth as possible for all parties involved, especially children.

 1. Plan easy transition into your new blended family.